Overview

 Required Permits for Mardi Himal Trek

-Two permits are mandatory for all foreign trekkers doing Nepal Mardi Himal trek.
+Two permits are mandatory for all foreign trekkers doing the Nepal Mardi Himal trek.
 These permits are issued both in Kathmandu and Pokhara, and they must be carried on the trail as checkpoint officers verify them at multiple points along the route.

 - Annapurna Conservation Area Permit (ACAP)